Hire a Lawyer for Your Commercial Premises Damage Claim

 5-7 business days

-When the demand letter does not resolve, this package covers the actual filing.
+When neither the demand letter nor the negotiation phase resolves the matter, this package covers the actual filing.
 Either a verified complaint in California Superior Court or an AAA Commercial Arbitration demand if the lease requires it.
 Filing fees paid by client directly.
+Active litigation after filing is a separate engagement.

 • Cause-of-action structure: negligence, gross negligence, breach of contract, breach of implied covenant, conversion, UCL, premises liability